seyedali14/audible-artifact-asplos24/README.md

 ## Preparing the Datasets
 - Download the required datasets from the provided link.
+- Please note that the datasets are stored in Parquet format, which can demand a significant amount of memory for loading in entirety.
+Our testing on a system equipped with 32GB of RAM indicated the feasibility of loading one dataset entirely at a time.
 - Process 2021 burstable dataset `BurstableVMs_2021_Data.parquet` using the steps outlined in `src/Data_processing.ipynb`.
 This notebook details each step required to prepare the data for simulation.
 Processed files will be saved to the `data/` directory.

 ## Evaluation Setup